Souadqa/Souadqa/README.md

-- 👋 Hi everone, I’m Souad. @Souadqa
+- 👋 Hi all,
-- 🌱 I’m excited to join the the Vacasa team (team-crucial-capital).
-- 💞️ I’m looking to collaborate on different projects.
+- 💞️ Looking forward to working with everyone.

 <!---
 Souadqa/Souadqa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.